7 Critical Accounting Skills You Need to Succeed in 2023

 Accountants today need to be able to do more than just crunch numbers.
-Coming into 2021, accounting professionals are expected to go above and beyond organisation and time management; to make sure you don’t get left behind, you have to constantly update your skillset.
-To succeed as an accountant in 2021, you need modern skills that match the most recent technology.
+To succeed as an accounting professional in 2023, you need modern skills that match the most recent technology.

 Staying up to date is a huge challenge in the accounting industry, especially now that automation is on the rise.
 45.9% of accountants believe new technology and digital disruption is one of the top 3 greatest business challenges, while 23.7% believe that recruiting skilled and qualified talent in the future will be difficult.